The average SMB uses more than 100 SaaS products, often leading to SaaS chaos and security exposure.

-- Put people at the center of your security policies
+- Put people at the center of your security policies.

-- Use G Suite Business or Enterprise for overall operations and employ available security configurations
+- Use G Suite Business or Enterprise for overall operations and employ available security configurations.

-- Enforce two-step verification on G Suite
+- Enforce two-step verification on G Suite.

-- Leverage Google SSO where possible, and use TeamsID (via Google SSO) to manage shared passwords for products that don’t support Google SSO
+- Leverage Google SSO where possible, and use TeamsID (via Google SSO) to manage shared passwords for products that don’t support Google SSO.

-- Deploy Blissfully SaaS monitoring to keep a close eye on all applications in one convenient dashboard
+- Deploy Blissfully SaaS monitoring to keep a close eye on all applications in one convenient dashboard.

 We hope these security guidelines will help your organization meet the goal of improving SaaS and cloud security by employing practices and standards that are both attainable and effective at protecting you against a variety of risks and threats to your sensitive data.

 Learn how Blissfully can help your organization with:

-Or request a demo to see Blissfully in action!
+Finally, request a demo to see Blissfully in action!